PostHog/posthog.com/contents/handbook/growth/customer-success.md

 Papercups has some really nice integrations which help us run things more smoothly:

 - You can reply directly to PostHog app questions either in Papercups itself or in the _customer_support_ channel in our internal Slack - both work!
-- In the users Slack, the _general_ channel is also synced with Papercups - this means you can reply to users in Slack _or_ Papercups and the two will stay synced.
-In the future we'll be able to do this with multiple channels, but the functionality isn't available in Papercups yet.
+- In the users Slack, the _general_ and _feedback_ channels are also synced with Papercups - this means you can reply to users in Slack _or_ Papercups and the two will stay synced.
+Please make sure you _reply in a thread_ to any questions.
+This makes it easier for our users to navigate, and also prevents Papercups creating a new conversation for each response (as Papercups treats each thread in Slack as a conversation).
 - You can leave a 'Private Note' in the right hand pane in Papercups if you need to make a note of something for future reference, e.g. a relevant GitHub issue.
 - If you click 'Share Conversation' at the bottom of the right hand pane, you can link directly to a conversation.
 - 'Reporting' in the left hand panel shows some interesting analytics, such as how many queries we're receiving, average response time etc.